Description of Our School

 The school roll is currently 154 children, including nursery.
 The school has a part time Head Teacher and a part time Acting Head Teacher, four full time teaching staff, four part time teaching staff and a part time ASN teacher.
 There are five pupil support assistant staff members, a school administrator, janitor, kitchen & cleaning staff.
 In nursery there is one full time Lead Early Years Practitioner, a part time Senior Lead Practitioner, four part time Early Years Practitioners and a full time Assistant Early Years Practitioner.

 Aberchirder Primary School enjoys pro-active relationships with the Academy and other primary schools in the Banff cluster.
 Cluster schools work collaboratively on curriculum and community initiatives.
 The school manages its budget in line with Aberdeenshire Council guidelines and priorities are identified as part of the school’s quality assurance process and are written in the School Improvement Plan.

 Aberchirder Primary School also have their own chickens, which are hatched by the school Administrator.
 The children love the chickens and are a big part of the school.
 The school is also a gold accredited school for their Scottish Country Dancing.
-Ann McArthur volunteers her time to come in and teach classes the steps for different dances and often pupils learning the dances get the chance to attend a local dance festival hosted by different primary schools.
+Anne McArthur volunteers her time to come in and teach classes the steps for different dances.
+Pupils then get the opportunity to participate in a festival held at Elgin Town Hall which is hosted by the Banffshire branch of the Royal Scottish Country Dancing Society.
 Aberchirder Primary School are also very lucky to have volunteers who give up their time to come in and share their knowledge and skills with different classes to do different activities from motor skills to gardening and much more.